 Kids often test you to see if you'll over-react, before they trust you with their biggest concerns.
 So when you hear "Oliver snuck vodka into school today in a Starbucks cup," take a deep breath and stay calm so you can listen.
 Instead of "That's terrible!
 I hope he got in big trouble!" -- which shuts down the conversation -- you might get your child talking and thinking with questions like:

 "Wow!
 How could you tell he was drinking? ....
 What did the other kids do?...
 Did other kids try it?...
 How did they act?...
 What did you think?...
 Did you want to try it?....
 Why or why not?....
 Why do you think Oliver did that?...
 What ended up happening?...
 Do you think other kids will try this now?....
 Would you ever do something like that?....
 Why or why not?...
 Did any of the kids handle this incident in a way you admired?"

 6. Coach instead of trying to control.

-You can't actually control your child when she's out of your sight.
-But you can help her become a person who has good values and good judgment.
+You can't actually control your child when they're out of your sight.
+But you can help them become a person who has good values and good judgment.
 You do that by modeling and by talking.
-Ask questions to help your child reflect on what’s important to her and who she wants to be.
+Ask questions to help your child reflect on what’s important to them and who they want to be.
 Then listen hard.
-You'll learn a lot from her answers.
+You'll learn a lot from their answers.